makersacademy/takeaway-challenge/README.md

 * `twilio-ruby` gem
 * RSpec for testing

+You will need a Twilio account with log-in details to run this program.
+You will need to sign up for a Twilio account at INSERT LINK and create the following environmental variables:
+* TWILIO_ACCOUNT_SID - your SID for your Twilio account
+* TWILIO_AUTH_TOKEN - your authorisation token for your Twilio account
+* PHONENUMBER - the phone number you want to send SMS confirmation messages to during testing.

 ### Process of writing the program

 I initially created a single Takeaway class with an instance attribute `@menu` as an array of hashes: